microsoft/SynapseML/docs/lightgbm.md

 distributed, high-performance gradient boosting (GBDT, GBRT, GBM, or MART) framework.
 This framework specializes in creating high-quality and GPU enabled decision tree algorithms for ranking, classification, and many other machine learning tasks.
-Light GBM is part of Microsoft's [DMTK](http://github.com/microsoft/dmtk) project.
+LightGBM is part of Microsoft's [DMTK](http://github.com/microsoft/dmtk) project.

 ### Advantages of LightGBM